Frank and Me

-Several people have remarked that my house seems to be in the vein of Frank Lloyd Wright, which I've taken as a compliment.
-However, to assume I've consciously tried to emulate him is incorrect; I did not design my house with his (or any other architect's) work in mind.
-My design was influenced almost exclusively by necessity—very much a case of form following function—with the overarching goal of integrating the structure into its surroundings.
-That it might seem FLW-ish is coincidental.
+A number of people have remarked that my house seems to be in the vein of Frank Lloyd Wright, which I've taken as a compliment, even though I honestly don't see it.
+However, to assume I've consciously tried to emulate him is incorrect; I did not design my house with his—or any other architect's work—in mind.
+My design was influenced primarily by necessity, very much a case of form following function, with the only aesthetic goal being to integrate the structure into its surroundings.
+That it might seem FLW-ish is purely coincidental.

-But, having the bed in the living room?
-I'm a neatnick: my bed gets made every morning, so guests wouldn't be confronted by a bedroomy mess.
-Plus, with such a small living room, the bed (along with a pile of pillows) can serve as an additional makeshift sofa, albeit in a kind of groovy sixties fashion.
+But, what about having the bed in the living room?
+I'm a neat-nick: my bed gets made every morning, so guests would never be confronted by a bedroomy mess.
+Plus, with such a small living room, the bed—along with a pile of extra pillows—can serve as an additional makeshift sofa, albeit in a kind of groovy sixties fashion.

-Consider all of the plusses: When I make a fire in the fireplace after dinner, I can continue to enjoy it after I've retired.
-I can watch the same big television from the sofa or the bed.
-I can fill the space with music and enjoy it uninterrupted while doing anything.
-And best of all, I can gaze out upon the vista continuously.
+Consider all of the plusses: When I make a fire in the wood stove after dinner, I can continue to enjoy it after I've retired.
+I can watch the same TV screen from the sofa or the bed.
+I can fill the entire living space with music and enjoy it uninterrupted during most any activity.
+Best of all, I can gaze out upon The View continuously.

 Copyright © 2017-2020 by David K. Smith.
 All Rights Reserved.

 Home | Top of Page | Site Map